 Method three: Hand-rolled joint

 A joint is rolled cannabis flower in a sheet of rolling paper.
 The American joint may include a paper tip or not.
-A spliff is half cannabis and half tobacco rolled together, and is common in the UK.
+A spliff is a half cannabis, and half tobacco rolled together and is common in the UK.